MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 You can use Docker to run a standalone Linux container with the Azure CLI preinstalled.
 Docker gets you started quickly with an isolated environment to run the CLI in.
 The image can also be used as a base for your own deployments.

 > [!WARNING]
 > Azure CLI 2.63.0 (released in August 2024) is the last version supported on the Alpine docker image.
 Microsoft will not be providing additional updates or bug fixes for this image.
-Consider migrating to the Azure Linux based image for the Azure CLI, which is fully supported.
+Consider migrating to the Azure Linux-based image (cbl-mariner) for the Azure CLI, which is fully supported.
+See examples for `cbl-mariner2.0` below.
 >
 > To disable warning messages, run `az config set core.only_show_errors=yes`.
 For more information on Azure CLI configuration settings, see [CLI configuration values and environment variables](./azure-cli-configuration.md#cli-configuration-values-and-environment-variables).